slbailey/Retrovue/docs/operator/quick-start.md

 ## 🎉 Congratulations!

-You've successfully set up Retrovue!
+You've successfully set up RetroVue!
 You now have:

 - ✅ A working content management system
 - ✅ Basic streaming capabilities
 - ✅ A foundation for building your own TV network

-**What's Next?** Check out the [Development Roadmap](development-roadmap.md) to see what features are coming next and how you can contribute to the project.
+**What's Next?** Check out the [Development roadmap](../developer/development-roadmap.md) to see what features are coming next and how you can contribute to the project.

 ---